iterative/dvc.org/static/docs/get-started/add-files.md

 If your workspace uses Git, without DVC you would have to manually put each data file or directory in into `.gitignore`.
 DVC commands that take or make files that will go under its control automatically takes care of this for you!
-(You just have to add the changes to Git.)
+(You just have to add the changes with Git.)

 Refer to
 [Data and Model Files Versioning](/doc/use-cases/data-and-model-files-versioning),